You feel cold all the time

 You’ve noticed unusual discharge

-Ignoring symptoms and hoping they’ll go away can lead to serious consequences, especially after you’ve had sex with a new partner.
+Ignoring symptoms and hoping they’ll go away can lead to serious consequences, especially after you’ve been with a new partner.
 Ignoring STIs can cause pelvic inflammatory disease, which can lead to infertility.
 The longer you wait to begin treatment for an infection, the greater your odds of complications.

 You get regular mouth sores